NEBOSH: NCC or NGC?

 Are you looking to do a NEBOSH course but you are unsure which one is the most suitable for you, NCC or NGC?

-The NCC and the NGC certificate are both highly recognised qualifications so you need to make sure you are choosing the right course for your career path.
+You need to make sure you are choosing the right course for your career path.
 Hopefully, the information below will shed some light on the subject for you.

 What is the NEBOSH Certificate?

 The National Examination Board in Occupational Safety and Health, or NEBOSH, provides a synopsis, assignments and exams to accredited course providers.
 Which is then turned into course preparation for NEBOSH qualifications?
 The NEBOSH Certificate is the most broadly held health and safety certificate in the UK.

 NEBOSH General Certificate or NEBOSH Construction Certificate?